rakhid16/Rakhid16/README.md

 🕶️ Migrating from Python to Go<br>
 🔭 Currently working on my final bachelor's thesis<br>
 💻 Looking for middle-advanced backend engineering job after graduation<br>
-⚡ Research interest during college is machine learning and backend engineering<br>
+⚡ Research interest during college are machine learning and backend engineering<br>
 🔥 Active to contribute as speaker in tech event like community local meet up, conference, seminar, and workshop<br>

 <p align=right>